ThomasJez/Hedgehog-Indicator/README.md

 This is an indicator for the Hamster GNOME Timetracker. (https://github.com/projecthamster/hamster) Hamster brings its Gnome Shell Extension which shows whether your time is actually tracked for a project and how long you have been working at ths project.
-Unfortunately no Applet or Indicator for the Mate Desktop (https://mate-desktop.org/) existed.
+Unfortunately no applet or indicator for the Mate Desktop (https://mate-desktop.org/) existed until now.

 Hedgehog is exactly this: A Mate Indicator for the Hamster Timetracker.
-It is tested for Ubuntu Mate but shout work with other Distributions too.
+It is tested for Ubuntu Mate but should work with other Distributions too.

 If running it shows what you are doing in the Panel: